Euro zone economy accelerates thanks to German 'thunderbolt'

 With Greece's place in the euro zone again uncertain, there is plenty of turbulence for the currency bloc to contend with.

-But a halving of the price of oil and the prospect of the European Central Bank buying more than 1 trillion euros (1 trillion pounds) of government bonds with new money over the next 18 months should start to spur growth.
+But a halving of the price of oil and the prospect of the European Central Bank buying more than 1 trillion euros ($1.1 trillion) of government bonds with new money over the next 18 months should start to spur growth.

 Latest data suggest a slightly more buoyant start to the year.
 The January purchasing managers survey produced the best showing for euro zone firms since mid-2014 and pointed to first quarter growth of 0.3 percent.